-- A. The Employer will continue to provide the Employee Assistance Program (EAP) as defined in law and regulation. - B. The Employer recognizes that the program is designed to deal forthrightly with the problem at an early stage when the situation is more likely to be correctable. - C. Employees undergoing prescribed programs or treatments will be granted sick leave for this purpose on the same basis as any other illness when absence from work is necessary. - D. The Employer will at least annually make employees aware of the EAP and available medical services provided by the Employer.
+- A. The Employer will continue to provide the Employee Assistance Program (EAP) as defined in law and regulation. - Employees will be offered four (4), one (1) hour counselling sessions for each service utilized as necessary. - C. The Employer recognizes that the program is designed to deal forthrightly with the problem at an early stage when the situation is more likely to be correctable. - D. Employees undergoing prescribed programs or treatments will be granted sick leave for this purpose on the same basis as any other illness when absence from work is necessary.

+E. The Employer will at least annually make employees aware of the EAP and available medical services provided by the Employer.
 Furthermore, the Employer will conduct cancer detection programs and will disseminate cancer detection information, including information regarding breast cancer.